 I use computer science to test social science.
 Social science theory predicts behaviors.
 Social media provide behaviors of millions of people, businesses and organizations.
 Computer science allows us to scale content analysis to big data proportions.

-To that end, here is a recent presentation on the varying ways in which I have looked at millions of messages on Twitter.
+Last year, I gave a presentation on the varying ways in which I have looked at millions of messages on Twitter.
 The majority of these studies can be found in the Publications section of this website.